 1.5.2.
 Analysis of glutamine and asparagine content.
-50 mg of the liophilized potato tuber 130 sample was extracted with 1 ml water for 30 minutes in an ultrasonic bath then centrifuged for 131 132 10 minutes at 2000 g.
-The supernatant was complemented to eluent composition with ammonium acetate and acetonitrile and was was centrifuged for 10 minutes at 30 000 g.
-5 μl 133 of the sample was injected into a Perkin Elmer Series 200 chromatograph.
-The components 134 were separated on a 150x2.1 mm, 5 μm, ZIC-HILIC (Merck) column by gradient elution at a 135 flow rate of 150 μl min-1.
-Mobile phase component A was 20 mM ammonium acetate (pH 136 4.0), component B was acetonitrile.
-From 0 to 8 minutes mobile phase B was kept at 80%, 137 from 8 to 20 minutes it was decreased to 40% then kept at this value for 3 minutes.
-The 138 analytes were detected with a Perkin Elmer Sciex API 365 triple quadrupole mass 139 spectrometer with an ESI ion source (Sciex, Toronto, Canada) in positive multiple reaction 140 monitoring mode.
-Asparagine and glutamine were measured at the m/z 133.1 $\rightarrow m/z$ 73.9 and 141 m/z147.1 $\rightarrow m/z$ 84.1 transitions, respectively and quantitated using calibration standards 142 prepared from an amino acid standard mix (Sigma-Aldrich).
-143
+Fifty milligrams of the lyophilised potato tuber sample was extracted with 1 ml water for 30 minutes in an ultrasonic bath and then centrifuged for 10 minutes at 2000 g.
+The supernatant was complemented to eluent composition with ammonium acetate and acetonitrile and was centrifuged for 10 minutes at 30 000 g.
+Five millilitres of the sample was injected into a Perkin Elmer Series 200 chromatograph.
+The components were separated on a $150 \times 2.1$ mm, 5 mm, ZIC-HILIC (Merck) column by gradient elution at a flow rate of 150 ml min-1.
+Mobile phase component A was 20 mM ammonium acetate (pH 4.0), component B was acetonitrile.
+From 0 to 8 minutes mobile phase B was kept at 80%, from 8 to 20 minutes it was decreased to 40% then kept at this value for 3 minutes.
+The analytes were detected with a Perkin Elmer Sciex API 365 triple quadrupole mass spectrometer with an ESI ion source (Sciex, Toronto, Canada) in positive multiple reaction monitoring mode.
+Asparagine and glutamine were measured at the $m/z 133.1 \rightarrow m/z 73.9$ and $m/z 147.1 \rightarrow m/z 84.1$ transitions, respectively and quantitated using calibration standards prepared from an amino acid standard mix (Sigma-Aldrich).

-144 1.5.3.
+1.5.3.
 Determination of nitrate and nitrite content.
-Measurements were carried out with the 145 standard method of A.O.A.C. official method (2003)
+Measurements were carried out with the standard method of A.O.A.C.
+(2003).

-146 1.6.
+1.6.
 Statistics

-147 For statistical analysis of experimental data Mann-Whitney test, with Excel software was148 used.
+For the statistical analysis of the experimental data, Mann-Whitney test with Excel software was used.